bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ]  Explain benefit(s) using `client-side routing`?
+    - All of your changes are happening on the client-side, so they don't have to wait for a response from a server.
+This also allows you to use less memory and data.

 > Answer: